DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 TestCafe emulates real user actions on tested webpages.
 Set the [speed](../../reference/command-line-interface.md#--speed-factor) option to change the emulation speed.

-The highest value of `1` represents the fastest possible action speed.
+The highest value of `1` represents the fastest possible emulation speed.
 This is the default `speed` value.
-The minimum value of `0.01` represents a speed that is 100 times lower.
 Setting a lower `speed` can be useful for debugging, but it slows tests down.

-If you set a custom`speed` value in the run configuration, disable this setting or set it to `1`.
+If you set a custom `speed` value in the run configuration, disable this setting or set it to `1`.

 ## Run Tests in Local Browsers

 For better performance, launch tests in local browsers.
-Network latency negatively impacts test speed.
+Network latency caused by remote browsers negatively impacts test speed.

-Test in an environment with performance headroom.
-Lack of resources may increase the time browsers take to initialize, connect to TestCafe and load the tested application.
-If you have to test in a low-resource environment, [run tests in headless browsers](#run-tests-in-headless-browsers).

 ## Mock Requests